BrianInGermany/oldcardgames/content/_posts/en/2023-02-25-schafkopf.markdown

 ## How to Determine the Game: Bidding
 The forehand (player left of dealer) is the first person to bid, and she indicates her willingness to take a game by saying "I would play" (regardless of the game she has in mind).

-The next player then can either bid a higher game (ace game < wenz < solo), or say "pass".
+The next player then can either bid a higher game (Partner Game < wenz < solo), or say "pass".
 If the next player passes, the remaining players also have the chance to bid a game or pass.
-If a player wants to outbid, they must say what they would play (ace game/wenz/solo), and then the original bidder has a chance to outbid (if not already the maximum, solo) or to rescind their bid and let the higher bidder play.
+If a player wants to outbid, they must say what they would play (Partner Game/wenz/solo), and then the original bidder has a chance to outbid (if not already the maximum, solo) or to rescind their bid and let the higher bidder play.
 If everyone passes, a negative game called *Ramsch* or *junk* is played, each man for himself trying to make the __least__ number of points possible.

 ### Examples:
 A: I would play
 B: pass
 C: pass
 D: I would also play, a wenz
 A: ok, it's yours.
 Result: Player D plays a wenz

 A: pass
 B: I would play
 C: pass
 D: pass
 Result: Player B plays whatever she chooses.

 A: I would play
 B: I would also play, a wenz
 C: pass
 D: pass
 A: I have a solo
 Result: Player A plays a solo

 A: pass
 B: pass
 C: pass
 D: pass
 Result: Everyone plays "junk" for the least points possible.